List of Danganronpa characters: Hajime Hinata

 The protagonist of the second game, an amnesiac boy with a deep admiration for Hope's Peak Academy.
 Over the course of the Killing School Trip, he discovers that he is in fact a member of Hope's Peak's Reserve Course Department and has no ultimate talent.
 Driven by his desire for talent, Hajime agreed to take part in the Izuru Kamukura project and was surgically implanted with every talent known to man, lobotomizing him in the process.
 Reborn as Izuru Kamukura, he brought Alter Ego Junko into the Neo World Program in order to pit hope against despair and see who would triumph.
 Coming to terms with his past with the aid of Makoto Naegi, Hajime rallies the remaining students to defeat Alter Ego Junko and becomes one of the survivors who manages to escape to the real world.
 He returns in Danganronpa 3: The End of Hope's Peak High School, where he has retained Izuru's talent and Hajime's personality.
 After reviving the students who were killed in the Neo World Program during the Killing School Trip, he leads them in battle to stop the unhinged Mitarai from using his hope video on humanity.
 Afterwards, the 77th Class scapegoats themselves for the Final Killing Game in order to protect the Future Foundation's reputation and exiles themselves to the real Jabberwock Island along with a repentant Mitarai.

 Izuru first appears in the light novel Danganronpa Zero as detective Kyoko Kirigiri investigates him.
 Izuru is described as a student of indeterminate gender hiding on the grounds of the school, and the perpetrator of "The Tragedy", an event involving mass murder that resulted in the decay of mankind.
-They are briefly glimpsed by Ryoko Otonashi and Kyoko, both of whom mistake them for one of the Madarai brothers due to their similarly long hair, killing one of the actual brothers alongside Mukuro Ikusaba after they mistake Ryoko for Izuru.
 Izuru's identity is also briefly adopted by Yasuke Matsuda in snapping Yuto Kamishiro's neck.